Terrarum Perc8

 Delete — Remove a slot.

-Double-tap a slot to open CHAIN using that slot as your current context.
+Double-tap a slot to open Chain mode focused on that occurrence.

 ──────────────────────